 Saudi Arabia has a law that prohibits the growth of alfalfa because of the lack of water.
 That’s no problem for a Saudi company that gained access to water rights in California.
 It exports alfalfa grown here back to Saudi Arabia to support its mega-dairies.
 Saudi Arabia also imports hay from drought-stricken New Mexico for the same purpose.
 This should not be possible, but no action has been taken to stop it.

-Factory Farms Use And Pollute Water While Driving The Climate Crisis
+Factory Farms Use and Pollute Water While Driving the Climate Crisis

 In addition to the water used for alfalfa, mega-dairies use 142 million gallons of water a day.
 That’s more than the daily recommended water usage for San Jose and San Diego combined.
-This is in addition to all the water polluted through runoff and waste.
+This is in addition to all the water polluted by runoff and waste.

-New Mexico, Oregon, and other western states have similar mega-dairy operations even as drought persists and water resources run low.
+New Mexico, Oregon, and other western states have similar mega-dairy operations, even as drought persists and water resources run low.

 The largest driver of climate chaos is the fossil fuel industry.
 Maddeningly, the industry continues to operate extensively in California — using and polluting vast amounts of water.
 Between January 2018 and March 2021, the industry used over 3 billion gallons of freshwater for drilling operations.
-To put this in perspective, this is the equivalent of 120 million showers for California housholds.
+To put this in perspective, this is the equivalent of 120 million showers for California households.
 At the same time, fossil fuel operations have polluted California’s aquifers with dirty wastewater.

-Governor Newsom Could Take Action To Rein In These Industries.
+Governor Newsom Could Take Action to Rein in These Industries.
 He’s Yet To Do So.

 It doesn’t have to be this way.
 Governor Newsom is promoting a tunnel to bring more water from Northern California to support industrial agriculture in the Central Valley.
-Instead he should rein in polluters making massive profits while the environment suffers and over a million Californians can’t access clean water.
+Instead, he should rein in polluters making massive profits while the environment suffers and over a million Californians can’t access clean water.